 So, what to learn about these cash flow patterns:

 - Automate your savings (at least 7% of monthly income should go to savings account)

 - Don’t follow the crowd.
-Understand difference between rich and middle-class.
+Understand the difference between wealthy and middle-class.

 - Invest in financial education, buy books about investing or attend to courses.

 Becoming rich requires a lot of self-control.
-I have quit smoking and I have said to many that start to save and quit smoking is in a same level in “how hard this can be”-category.
+I have quit smoking, and I have said to many that start to save and quit smoking is in the same level in “how hard this can be”-category.
 And always remember, it takes time to become financially free, there are no quick ways!